Have you decided to check the oldest direct-selling company in the world?

 After a bit more digging I was able to find two disclosures from 2008 and from 2009.

 Pretty old, right?

-Well, it is – but remember that these were times when Avon still had about $10 billion in revenues?
+Well, it is – but keep in mind, that these were times when Avon still had about $10 billion in revenues.

 So what I am about to show is an “ideal case” and it is safe to say that current numbers will be lower.